Jim Gary: International traveling exhibition launched

 This exhibition opened for Jim Gary's unique four-month solo show of his sculpture at the Smithsonian Institution's National Museum of Natural History in Washington, D.C., on April 12, 1990, and, according to the museum director, drew record-breaking attendance to the museum.
 Gary is the only living sculptor ever invited for a solo show and the museum director indicated that it exceeded the number of visitors to any other exhibitions.

 Commissioned work and fees for the exhibitions of his work that were so heavily attended became his mainstay.
 His gallery was closed in favor of marketing through his studio.
 Signature sculptures of Gary's fine art were among the works displayed in these solo shows and tours, attracting many commissions for private collections.
 Selected works offered for sale sometimes accompanied the permanent exhibition as it was booked for displays, shows, and exhibits.

 In 1993 the award-winning Nicky Silver play, Pterodactyls, featured Jim Gary sculptures in its sets when it opened in Manhattan.

 When the state of New Jersey held the gala opening of its first major science museum, the Liberty Science Center, just across the harbor from lower Manhattan on January 28, 1993, the entire first floor exhibition space was devoted to what the museum director called "the spectacular dinosaur sculptures made by...
 Jim Gary".

 A Jim Gary dinosaur is in the collection of Ripley's Believe It or Not!, which displays the sculpture in its museums and features the Gary "Stegosaurus" in its publications.
 Ripley first exhibited it in their museum in Daegu, Korea and the sculpture travels to other locations.

 Many fledgling nonprofit organizations raising funds to build museums and creating parks for children held an exhibition of Jim Gary's Twentieth Century Dinosaurs by covering the expense of the complicated shipping alone, as he donated his normal fees to the cause.
 Some were able to raise enough funds from fees paid by the visitors to the popular exhibits that, eventually, they could afford to purchase one of his dinosaurs in a permanent acquisition to their collection.

-Great numbers of museums especially designed to engage children have hosted exhibitions of Gary's sculpture.
-Generations have grown up with vivid memories of his work and his encouragement for them to follow his dynamic example.
-Astounding attendance records demonstrated a cross-cultural popularity in Australia, China, and Japan.
+Many children's museums have displayed Gary's sculptures.
+His shows have attracted large crowds from all over the world, particularly in places such as Australia, China, and Japan.

 The last solo shows featuring the Jim Gary's Twentieth Century Dinosaurs exhibition on tour during the lifetime of the sculptor were two related ones in North Carolina in 2004.
 First the exhibition was displayed at Lowe's Motor Speedway in Concord for its Spring Extravaganza, after which the sculptures traveled to the University of North Carolina at Charlotte for an exhibition hosted by its Belk College of Business.
 The sculptures were featured both indoors and outside on the large campus with walking and driving tours offered to the public, and the tour was extended twice.